ymc-thzi/clickspark.js/README.md

 });
 ```

-The particles will be targeted to the center position of the HTML-element with the classname ".sparklingDiv".
+The particles will be targeted to the center position of the HTML-element with the className ".sparklingDiv".
-So the particle target can be free placed everywhere.
+So the particle target can be placed everywhere via CSS.

 ## Global particle configuration

-use these clickspark-methods to set the attributes for your particle effect:
+use these ClickSpark methods to set the attributes for your particle effect:

 ```javascript
     clickSpark.setParticleCount(50);